chrisruffalo/ee-config/README.md

 ### Configuration source and resource location

-The [ConfigurationSourceLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/ConfigurationSourceLocator.java) is the interface for creating custom locators for the configuration sources.
-The [default implementation](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/DefaultConfigurationSourceLocator.java) is normally used for finding files and resources.
+The [Locator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/Locator.java) is the interface for creating custom locators for the configuration sources.

+The following implementations of Locator are provided by default

+* MultiLocator - locates ISource elements by looking at the file system and classpath, this is the default locator
+* FileLocator - locates files on the local filesystem
+* ResourceLocator - locates resources on the classpath

 ### Property token resolution

-A similar approach is taken with the [PropertyResolver](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/PropertyResolver.java).
-There is also a [default implementation](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/DefaultPropertyResolver.java) that normally handles the resolution of properties within the resource paths.
+You can implement your own [PropertyResolver](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/PropertyResolver.java).
+There is also a [default implementation](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/DefaultPropertyResolver.java) to handle the resolution of properties within the resource paths.
 This could be overriden to provide different token types or possibly even a pre-seeded property set.

 ### Putting it to work